swiftyfinch/Rugby/docs/how-to-install.md

     version and CLT.
 It’s not so convenient.
 Sometimes users have to use older Xcode versions.\
     And it also limits me from upgrading to the latest version and using the newest features\
     for development.
 The second problem is I’m not ready to publish the source code of the new version;
     2. 🍺 **Brew**.
-Allows downloading only the latest Rugby binary and only from the default branch.\
+Allows to download only the latest Rugby binary and only from the default branch.\
     It’s not suitable for the distribution of pre-release versions.
 And users can’t get the previous\
     version if the latest one is broken.
 2. **W/o package managers**: